thechibuikem/ourWeda/README.md

 1. Open the application in your browser.
 2. Enter your location or allow location access.
 3. View the current weather and read AI-generated tips right away.
-4. Try suggested actionable items to help the planet!
+4. Try suggested actionable items to help the planet 🌎!

----

-## Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for info on how to help improve this project.

 ---